 6.4 BPA shall not publish a Federal Register Notice regarding BPA rates or the PRDM that prohibits, limits, or restricts «Customer Name»’s right to submit testimony or brief issues on rate matters regarding the meaning or implementation of the PRDM or establishment of BPA rates pursuant to the PRDM.
 For purposes of BPA’s conformance to this paragraph, a “rate matter” shall not include budgetary and program level issues, or any other matter unrelated to the PRDM or the establishment of rates pursuant to the PRDM.

+Option 1: Include the following for customers that are not JOEs.

 7. CONTRACT HIGH WATER MARKS (01/17/25 Version)

 By September 30, 2026, BPA shall establish «Customer Name»’s CHWM in the FY 2026 CHWM Calculation Process and revise Exhibit B to state «Customer Name»’s CHWM.
 Once established, BPA may only adjust «Customer Name»’s CHWM as permitted pursuant to Exhibit B. After any adjustment, BPA shall revise Exhibit B to state «Customer Name»’s adjusted CHWM.

+End Option 1

+Option 2: Include the following for customers that are JOEs.

+7. CONTRACT HIGH WATER MARKS (01/17/25 Version)

+BPA shall establish «Customer Name»’s CHWM in the FY 2026 CHWM Calculation Process by September 30, 2026.
+BPA shall calculate «Customer Name»’s CHWM as the sum of its Members’ CHWMs.
+By September 30, 2026, BPA shall revise Exhibit B to state «Customer Name»’s CHWM and each Member’s CHWM.
+Once established, BPA may only adjust «Customer Name»’s CHWM or a Member’s CHWM as permitted pursuant to Exhibit B. After any adjustment, BPA shall revise Exhibit B to state «Customer Name»’s and the Member’s adjusted CHWM.

+End Option 2

 8. APPLICABLE RATES (12/11/24 Version)